Nutrition Test: Are Your Vitamin Levels Optimal?

 I made sure to include optimal levels of B Vitamins that far exceed the USDA’s recommended daily value (RDV).
 I ensured these highly critical vitamins are methylated to ensure they’re in the most bioavailable form to promote cardiovascular and neurological health.
 This is especially important for those with MTHFR mutations who want to optimize detoxification and methylation.

-Finally, I included bioavailable Vitamin D3 in The Myers Way® Multivitamin that is not only critical to support bone health, it can also promote a healthy immune system.
+Finally, I included bioavailable Vitamin D3 in The Myers Way® Multivitamin which is not only critical to support bone health, it can also promote a healthy immune system.

 Compare the supplement facts label of The Myers Way® Multivitamin with others and you will see for yourself the higher levels of key nutrients designed to support overall general wellness and detoxification.
 It’s the ideal supplement to start the new year!